Gravitational Foundations and Exact Solutions in $n$-Dimensional Fractional Cosmology: Generalized scalar field cosmology in arbitrary dimensions: a time-weighted action formulation

+\item In the particular case where $r=0$ and $\omega=1/2$, we get the well-known ESFS in n dimensions. \end{itemize}

+In certain parts of this paper, such transformations, especially the second one, will be employed to simplify the model.

-The main objective of the present work is to establish an extended version of the SB model through a conceptually novel approach that, to the best of our knowledge, has not yet been investigated.
-We include a fractional time-dependent kernel in the SB action in arbitrary dimensions.
-This modification naturally encodes the evolution of the universe through the scalar potential without the need for \textit{ad hoc} assumptions.
+The main objective of the present work is to establish an extended version of the scalar field cosmology through a conceptually new approach that, to the best of our knowledge, has not yet been investigated.
+We include a fractional time-dependent kernel in the action \eqref{SB-action-standard} in arbitrary dimensions as